abisee/abisee.github.io/_posts/2019-08-13-what-makes-a-good-conversation.md

 These results show that __our bots are (almost) as engaging as humans, but they're clearly non-human__.
 How is this possible?
 There are many ways a bot can reveal itself as non-human -- for example, through logical errors, unnatural style, or poor social skills -- but despite these flaws, the bot can still be enjoyable.
-As a concrete example, the last chat in the previous section was rated enjoyable (3/4) but clearly non-human (1/4).
+As a concrete example, the last chat in the previous section was rated enjoyable (3/4) but obviously non-human (1/4).

 Clearly, our results demonstrate that __engagingness is not the same as humanness__.
 While both metrics are frequently used alone for evaluation, our results show the importance of measuring both (or at least, thinking carefully about which you want to use).